-A selection of vintage Bass Weejun ads comprised one of Ivy-Style’s earliest posts.
-Here we present an encore, this time with a selection of images Bass provided from its archives.
-Check out this next one from the pivotal year of 1967: Weejuns and wingtips juxtaposed to sandals and flower-power graphics. — CC
+This selection of vintage Bass Weejun ads comprised one of Ivy-Style’s earliest posts.
+Check out this next one from the pivotal year of 1967: Weejuns and wingtips juxtaposed to sandals and flower-power graphics.
+Post updated with a few new images, including a couple of snazzy loafer-clad guys. — CC

 Bass ads wonderful -leather looks real -